FODMAPs & Prebiotics

 Does Bimuno act as a FODMAP in people with IBS?*

-So although Bimuno is by definition a FODMAP, it has been found to act differently to other traditional FODMAPs and has been clinically shown to reduce symptoms of bloating, constipation and digestive discomfort in people suffering with IBS when taken daily.
+So although Bimuno is by definition a FODMAP, it has been found to act differently to other traditional FODMAPs and has been clinically shown to reduce symptoms of bloating, constipation and digestive discomfort for people with functional gut disorders when taken daily.
 3 4 5